 Platinum Price in Japanese Yen (JPY)

-Track the live platinum price in Japanese yen per troy ounce and per gram.
-Real-time XPT/JPY charts reflecting both platinum spot movements and USD/JPY exchange rate dynamics.
+Live platinum price in Japanese yen per troy ounce and per gram.
+XPT/JPY charts reflecting both platinum spot movements and USD/JPY exchange rate dynamics, updated in real-time.

 Price Chart